TextExpander/TextExpanderTouchSDK/README.md

 There is also a corresponding "com.smileonmymac.tetouch.keyboard.viewWillDisappear" notification.
 It is not necessary to register for that to re-enable expansion.

+If you're writing in Swift, you'll need to do this in Objective-C. Please see SMSwiftWorkarounds.h, SMSwiftWorkarounds.m, and TextExpanderDemoAppSwift-Bridging-Header.h in TextExpanderDemoAppSwift.xcodeproj for an example of how to do this.

-## Add TextExpander to Your Custom Keyboard or Other Extension (NEW in 3.0 / iOS 8 Only)
+## Add TextExpander to Your Custom Keyboard or Other Extension

 Your app which contains your extension ("containing app") will have to acquire snippet data from TextExpander (see Acquiring / Updating Snippet Data below).